ChanScribbler/SubSkip/README.md

 ## WHO IT’S FOR

-This was designed with language learning in mind, inspired by [this video](https://www.youtube.com/watch?v=DRXeM07TVww) by Lamont from [Days and Words](https://www.youtube.com/@daysandwords).
-Go follow his advice if you're learning a language!
-I guess this tool might have other uses as well but I cant think of any.
+This was designed with language learning in mind, inspired by [this video](https://www.youtube.com/watch?v=DRXeM07TVww) by [Days and Words](https://www.youtube.com/@daysandwords).
+I guess this tool might have other uses as well but I can't be bothered to try to think of any.

 ---

 ## WHAT IS MPV?

 mpv is a video player.

-It plays video files, just like VLC or Windows Media Player.
+That means it plays videos.

 The difference is that mpv is very customizable, allowing you to write your own code to change how it plays videos.
 This file is one of those add-ons.
 You don't need to know how to code in order to use this feature, don't worry.